 “FirstNet is working well for us,” said Jim.

-To learn more about how FirstNet is helping public safety and the EMS community to leverage innovative public safety communications, sign up for the EMS newsletter(link is external).
+To learn more about how FirstNet is helping public safety and the EMS community to leverage innovative public safety communications, sign up for the EMS newsletter.

 Learn more about how FirstNet is transforming public safety communications — contact your local FirstNet Authority Public Safety Advisor and sign up for our discipline newsletters.
 Follow us on Twitter, Facebook, Instagram, and LinkedIn for the latest FirstNet Authority updates.